DewanshBistaOfficial/DU-Final/README.md

 The models used to make the predictions were the Random Forest Algorithm and Logistic Regression, they were chosen due to their speed, as well as the small size of the dataset

-These models are fairly interesting as both models did not perform well however, an accuracy of 50% suggest that the model is doing the equivalent of blindly guessing as the outcome has 2 options, this is somewhat to be expected when looking at earlier data and seeing how the outcomes skewed to one result in the generated feature, this is further corroborated when looking at the recall scores of both models, the extreme scores almost 0 and 1 respectively, suggesting something fishy with the given data
+These models are fairly interesting as both models did not perform well however, an accuracy of 50% suggest that the model is doing the equivalent of blindly guessing as the outcome has 2 options, this is somewhat to be expected when looking at earlier data and seeing how the outcomes skewed to one result in the generated feature, this is further corroborated when looking at the recall scores of both models, the extreme scores almost 0 and 1 respectively, suggesting something wrong with the given data

 ![image](https://github.com/user-attachments/assets/c7647384-014f-47bb-8a63-bdf4452aabe6)
 ![image](https://github.com/user-attachments/assets/f2ccb237-bf15-48e5-8ec2-cbcdbc461c14)